-The Group has announced a strong set of results for the first half of 2007.
+The Group has today announced a strong set of results.

 Prudential's performance in the first half of the year demonstrates the real shareholder value that we are delivering through consistent implementation of our retirement-focused strategy.
 This strategy is generating both continued excellent results and creating substantial longer term opportunities from our advantaged regional platforms and global capabilities.